About the Course

 Learners issued with the full Qualification may continue on to other Business Certificate IV /Diploma level qualifications.

-If a learner does not complete all of the required Units of Competency satisfactorily to be awarded the full BSB42015 Certificate IV in Leadership and Management qualification a Statement of Attainment will be issued for the individual units in which they have been assessed as competent.
+If a learner does not complete all of the required Units of Competency satisfactorily to be awarded the full BSB40120 – Certificate IV qualification a Statement of Attainment will be issued for the individual units in which they have been assessed as competent.

 Course Content